adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Final_Report.md

 The use of decentralized security controls (DSC) like blockchains or fingerprinting mechanisms is not new in ICS security operations.
 The majority of research aimed at better understanding DSC implementations in ICS networks focuses primarily on the effectiveness of a single DSC.
 Existing research generally focuses on two DSC mechanisms: 1) blockchain-based data validation and 2) fingerprint-based anomaly detection.
 Both the blockchain validation and fingerprint anomaly detection controls are shown to be effective in ensuring data integrity and in intrusion and anomalous behavior detection functions.

-This research notes the existence of a void in the assessment and understanding of how combinations of these DSC mechanisms effect ICS networks.
+This research notes the existence of a void in the assessment and understanding of how combinations of these DSC mechanisms affect ICS networks.
 To fill this void, this research aims to test combinations of DSC mechanisms in conjunction with standard ICS functions as a means to test the holistic effects these combinations have on ICS functions.
 To do this, an ICS model system is created to emulate the operations of a power substation.
-The power substation is selected for this research due to its commonality in real-world applications and it's simplicity.
-Th substation model designed in this work includes PLCs, RTUs, a database, and a Scada controller.
+The power substation is selected for this research due to its commonality in real-world applications and its simplicity.
+The substation model designed in this work includes PLCs, RTUs, a database, and a SCADA controller.

-From this design, three docker networks, a python scenario script, a python security evaluation script are created to emulate, operate, and test the model system.
-The first network is a simple control network comprised of PLCs, an MQTT broker, a database, and a Scada controller.
+From this design, three Docker networks, a Python scenario script, and a Python security evaluation script are created to emulate, operate, and test the model system.
+The first network is a simple control network comprised of PLCs, an MQTT broker, a database, and a SCADA controller.
 The second network is a comparison network comprised of the same components as the control but secured by encrypted traffic and a VPN.
 The third network is the experimental network, again comprised of the same components as the control and comparison networks, but instead of encryption and VPN protection, this network implements both a blockchain logging validator and a fingerprint-based anomalous behavior detection server.
-These two controls are selected due to their prevalence among existing literature.
+These two controls are selected due to their prevalence in existing literature.

 System testing reveals that the control system, as predicted, fails all security testing.
-The comparison network indicated the existence of multiple security flaws including data integrity and anomaly detection failures, but passed data-in-transit testing.
-The experimental network passed all data integrity checks and successfully detects anomalous behavior and intrustions, but fails data-in-transfer testing.
-These results indicate that the combination of traditional security models with combined DSC mechanisms provide a more robust security stance for ICS networks.
+The comparison network indicated the existence of multiple security flaws, including data integrity and anomaly detection failures, but passed data-in-transit testing.
+The experimental network passed all data integrity checks and successfully detects anomalous behavior and intrusions, but fails data-in-transfer testing.
+These results indicate that the combination of traditional security models with combined DSC mechanisms provides a more robust security stance for ICS networks.

 ## Install Instructions (if applicable)
 ### Requirements
-(list of any software / hardware requirements necessary to run the code/app/etc)
+An environment using any Linux distribution.
+The environment used for testing this experiment was Debian-based (Ubuntu).
+  * Using a non-Debian-based distribution will require edits.

 ### Installation Instructions
-(list of steps to install the product/app/code/etc)
+Run sudo apt update
+Run sudo apt install docker
+Run systemctl start docker

 ### Getting started
-(list of any steps to run the code after installation and/or manage the apps over their lifecycle)
+Pull down files in the Code\DockerTestNets folder
+Copy the files to the environment they will be run on Create a testing directory
+Ensure all files are in the same directory
+Run ./deploy.sh